linguini1/oec-2024/README.txt

 2. Run the main.py entry point using `py main.py` on Windows systems or `python3 main.py` on Linux.

 3. Once the main.py file has been executed, the website will be hosted on your machine locally.
-Flask will display the URL where the website is hosted.
+Flask will display the URL where the website is hosted in a message that says: "Running on http://<your ip>".
    If you open this URL in your browser, you will be able to navigate the site.

+=== Project Components ===

+`requirements.txt` file: Describes the Python dependencies for this project.

+`main.py` file: The main entry point that hosts the website and handles web traffic requests.

+`templates` directory: Contains the HTML pages that make up the website and which are rendered by Flask.

+`app/` directory: Contains the Python source code files for implementing word bank and reading logic.
+These files contain a database of available stories and words for the learning activities.

+`static` directory: Contains the CSS files that style the website's HTMl web pages.

+`static/assets` directory: Contains the images and story files that are displayed on the website as part of the learning activities.